 While the solution of Eq.~\eqref{eq_NR} can be obtained by a straightforward inversion of the $3 \times 3$ matrix $\mathcal{M}_{ij}$, using the standard Newton iteration $p_i^{(n+1)} = p_i^{(n)} - [\mathcal{M}^{(n)}]^{-1}_{ij} \frac{\partial F}{\partial p^{(n)}_j}$, the stability of this method is guaranteed only when the initial guess is (sufficiently) close to the convergence, mean-field values $p_i^{\rm mf}$.
 In our numerical code, we instead employ the Broyden method \cite{Broyden:1965,NumericalRecipes}, which adjusts the numerical step implied by Eq.~\eqref{eq_NR} to increase the overall stability.
 Another advantage of this routine is that it provides a numerical approximation to the Jacobian matrix $\mathcal{M}_{ij}$ for the cases where obtaining the Jacobian analytically becomes cumbersome.

 In our numerical analysis, we employed the Jacobian in a two-fold way.
-First, we used the analytically-calculated Jacobian to obtain the control parameters as functions of temperature and chemical potential (and also as functions of angular velocity for the bounded case considered in later sections).
-In addition, we used the numerical Jacobian to obtain the phase diagrams.
+Firstly, we used the analytically calculated Jacobian to obtain the control parameters as functions of temperature and chemical potential (and also as functions of angular velocity for the bounded case considered in later sections).
+Secondly, we used the numerical Jacobian to obtain the phase diagrams.